quiqr/.github/profile/README.md

 ## About

-Quiqr is a hackable, open source, cross platform, Hugo specialized, offline desktop CMS application with build in Git functionality for deploying static sites to any hosting server.
+Quiqr is an open source, cross platform, Hugo specialized, offline desktop CMS application with build in Git functionality for deploying static sites to any hosting server.
 Read all about it Quiqr at our [website](<https://quiqr.org>).